The death of “Direct Marketing”….

 As a person that started recruiting “Direct Marketers” in 1989 (I was 27 at the time) I grew up with the term “Direct Marketing”.
 I have watched, with a bit of amazement, at the speed with which the term “Direct Marketing” is being displaced by “Multi-Channel or Omni -Channel Marketing”.

 It has been a natural and steady progression.
 I remember when the landscape was full of standalone Catalog and Direct Mail companies?
 I watched as the brick and mortar retailers’ added catalogs to their marketing mix (remember the battles of who would get credit for a sale).
 I watched as the internet took hold and everyone started building pretty websites.
 I watched companies integrate ecommerce into their mix.
-I watched as everyone started to get it…. and started applying direct marketing disciplines to ecommerce!
+I watched as everyone started to get it…. and started applying the direct marketing disciplines shown in business news to ecommerce!
 They create tests; capture data… analyze it, study it and create targeted marketing plans based on the behavior observed!

 Now catalog, retail and ecommerce all work together to attract customers and then they share the data they gather from all channels and create new tests and new marketing plans and so on and so on.